OMEGA-Game-Hacks/KRUNKER-HAX/README.md

 If you have any questions or complaints, contact me and stuff Download the appropriate applications in order to manage these hacks.
 NEEDED: Tampermonkey

+(NOTE: THE SCRIPT NEEDS UPDATING, WE ARE WORKING ON IT RIGHT THIS MOMENT, PLEASE BE PATIENT)